YuanH/stock_options/README.md

 ## To Dos

+1. Add a downside protection column to the table (distance of current strike price +/- premium to current price)
-1. Multiple output file formats (.csv, .txt etc.)
+2. Multiple output file formats (.csv, .txt etc.)
-2. Integration with Google Sheets APIs
+3. Integration with Google Sheets APIs
-3. Include Naked Calls and Naked Puts (Personally, I don't like using margins)
+4. Include Naked Calls and Naked Puts (Personally, I don't like using margins)

 ## References